 It can also be used to do things like speak out the time, read the news, and surf the web.
 The good news is, you won’t need to download a screen reader app as the software should already be pre-installed.

 There is a chance that things will work slightly differently on your specific device.
 Fundamentally though, things should be close enough for the guide to lend a hand.

-A screen reader is perfect for anyone with a visual impairment.
+A screen reader is perfect for anyone with a visual impairment that makes it hard to read content on their phone.
 When activated, the setting changes the way the phone operates.
 You will need to use multiple fingers and perform movements that are not standard.

 You can opt for a text-to-speech app.
 This will do the reading for you without the extra baggage.

 There is an iPhone reader pre-installed on Apple devices, as there is on many Android handsets.

 If one isn’t immediately available on board, you will have plenty to choose from in the Google Play Store.
 We would recommend T2S: Text to Voice- Read Aloud.

 People with physical disabilities affecting their hands may find screen readers challenging.
 This is because some gestures require multiple fingers to be used simultaneously.

 If you can see the screen at a comfortable level and have a disability which impacts your finger movement, it’s a good idea to avoid the screen reader.
 Instead, we’d suggest focusing on read aloud, font size, and magnifier options instead.

 Your chosen screen reader will help you navigate your phone.
 Google Lens and Live Text meanwhile, ensure that you can engage with text in the physical world.